rainlanguage/docs.rainlang.xyz/docs/raindex/4-understanding-dotrain-files.md

 # Understanding dotrain files

-A dotrain (.rain) file is a configuration file that combines YAML front matter with rainlang fragments, which is then composed by the tooling and the resultant document is the trading strategy.
-Parameters for the order can be set within the bindings.
+- A `.rain` file is a configuration format combining YAML front matter with Rainlang fragments to define trading strategies.
+- `.rain` files serve as a container for Rainlang to be shared and audited simply in a permissionless and adversarial environment such as a public blockchain.
+- Refer [official dotrain specification](https://github.com/rainlanguage/specs/blob/main/dotrain.md) for more details.

 ### File Structure
 A dotrain file consists of two main sections: